Prime Numbers And Number Theory

 what is a prime number

-A prime number, a natural number greater than 1, stands alone in its indivisibility by any number other than 1 and itself.
-In contrast to composite numbers with multiple factors, prime numbers, such as 2, 3, 5, 7, and 11, possess a distinct and solitary nature in the realm of mathematics.
+A prime number, or a natural number higher than one, is unique in that it cannot be divided by any integer other than one or itself.
+In contrast to composite numbers with numerous factors, prime numbers such as 2, 3, 5, 7, and 11 have a separate and solitary nature in the field of mathematics.

 1. Uniqueness of Prime Factorization